-At best it serves to highlight the strict hierarchal, top-down management style of Thailand coup leader and Prime Minister, General Prayut Chan-o-cha.
+At best it serves to highlight the strict hierarchical, top-down management style of Thailand coup leader and Prime Minister, General Prayut Chan-o-cha.
 At worst it highlights a more serious problem.

 After seizing the international spotlight on May 12 with its call for a Special Meeting on Irregular Migration in the Indian Ocean (SMIMIO) in Bangkok with the claim “the situation demands an immediate response”, Thailand failed to accurately read the mood of its neighbours.
 There was also a lack of synergy on what “immediate response” meant, even though both Indonesia and Malaysia had initially joined the Thai initiated “pushback club”.

-Thailand’s insistence on waiting until its planned May 29 gabfest failed to take into account the extensive global and regional media coverage the pushbacks were generating; let alone the sentiment of communities most affected by the 2004 Indian Ocean tsunami, regular poundings by tropical typhoons, or the gratitude of a nation which received wide-spread international assistance and sympathy last year searching for two missing aircraft.
+Thailand’s insistence on waiting until its planned May 29 gabfest failed to take into account the extensive global and regional media coverage the pushbacks were generating; let alone the sentiment of communities most affected by the 2004 Indian Ocean tsunami, regular poundings by tropical typhoons.
+Similarly the gratitude of a nation which received widespread international assistance and sympathy last year searching for two missing aircraft was also underestimated.

-The resolve of Indonesia and Malaysia’s foreign ministers Retno Marsudi and Anifah Aman to treat the words “immediate response” literally and announce immediate action, along with the vacant lectern with the drooping flag of Thailand behind it following General Patimapragorn’s rapid departure from Kuala Lumpur, caught the public relations folks at Thailand’s Ministry of Foreign Affairs (MoFA) on the hop too.
+The resolve of Indonesia and Malaysia’s foreign ministers, Retno Marsudi and Anifah Aman, to treat the words “immediate response” literally and announce immediate action, along with the vacant lectern with the drooping flag of Thailand behind it following General Patimapragorn’s rapid departure from Kuala Lumpur, caught the public relations folks at Thailand’s Ministry of Foreign Affairs (MFA) on the hop too.

 It was not until 7.00pm that a press release was issued on the the meeting in Kuala Lumpur earlier in the day.

-That the MoFA “presser” did little except restate previous “motherhood” claims about being committed to a regional solution; strengthening cooperation; and solving the problem of irregular migration in the region at the forthcoming May 29 gathering only highlights the shortage of material the MoFA public relations team had to work with.
+That the MFA “presser” did little except restate previous “motherhood” claims about being committed to a regional solution; strengthening cooperation; and solving the problem of irregular migration in the region at the forthcoming May 29 gathering, only highlights the shortage of material the MFA PR team had to work with.

-That is not meant to criticise MoFAs public relations team.
-There has been a dramatic improvement by MoFA of late in attempting to engage with foreign correspondents in Thailand.
-The most recent innovation being the creation of a MoFA Foreign Media group on the Line social media platform where foreign media can post questions and receive replies in English language.
+That is not meant to criticise MFAs public relations team.
+There has been a dramatic improvement by MFA of late in attempting to engage with foreign correspondents in Thailand.
+The most recent innovation being the creation of a MoA Foreign Media group on the Line social media platform where accredited foreign media can post questions and receive replies in English language.